 The Odyssey Critique Service allows you to receive professional-level feedback on your writing.
 You may submit several stories or chapters, or an entire novel.

-Odyssey's Online Classes provide a great way to focus on your writing and improve your skills.
-Each class is focused on a particular element of fiction writing and is designed for writers at a particular skill level, from beginners to professional writers.
+Odyssey's Online Classes provide a great way to improve your writing skills from home.
+Each class is focused on a particular element of fiction writing and is designed for writers at a particular skill level, from beginners to professionals.

 In 2010, Odyssey became a 501(c)(3) nonprofit organization, the Odyssey Writing Workshops Charitable Trust.
 Please consider supporting Odyssey's mission to help writers of fantasy, science fiction, and horror improve their work by making a donation.
 All donations are tax deductible.